Tour of Macedonia / Halkidiki / Chalkidiki 2025 : Bookings OPEN

 • Dedicated twowheeltours Massage and Mechanic

-• Bike Servicing, Half Board
+• Bike Servicing, Full Board

 • Cars & Bags on Course, Staff at Rest Stops & Starts & Finishes